[INSERT YOUR IDEA HERE]

 kyshona_armstrong

 Kyshona Armstrong is a music therapist who received her Bachelor of Music in 2002.
-With a family devoted to soulful, southern music, Armstrong has mixed her love of storytelling with the sound of her musical roots.
-Soulful, spiritual, and at times guttural, Armstrong delivers an open honesty through her voice and lyrics.
-While performing, her desire is to connect with and take the audience on an emotional, soul stirring, musical journey.
+With a family devoted to soulful, southern music, she has mixed her love of storytelling with the sound of her musical roots.
+Soulful, spiritual, and at times guttural, she delivers an open honesty through her voice and lyrics.
+While performing, Kyshona desires to connect with and take the audience on an emotional, soul stirring, musical journey.

 UGA Ballroom Performance Group